SiaoXiao/SPA_FurryProject_CROSS_NIGHT/README.md

 This project uses Vite as the build tool, Vue3 as the front-end framework, and TailwindCSS as the CSS framework to create a simple admin dashboard application.
 Through this project, developers can learn how to use Vue3 and TailwindCSS to quickly build web applications with admin management features.

-## 📋 Project Structure

-1. Login page: Provides a username and password input for implementing the login function to the admin dashboard.
-2. Sidebar navigation: Includes quick navigation to various functional modules, such as user management, data analysis, settings, etc.
-3. Header: Displays the current username and provides a logout function.
-4. Content area: Showcases the content of various functional modules and provides corresponding operations as needed.

 ## 🚀 Features

 - The page is developed with Vue.js framework.